ngx-lottie/ngx-lottie/README.md

 ## Listening to `lottie-web` events

-The `ng-lottie` listens only to events that the user listens from outside.
+The `ng-lottie` adds event listeners to those events that are listened outside.
 This means that if you've got the following code:

 ```html
 <ng-lottie (loopComplete)="onLoopComplete()"></ng-lottie>
 ```

-So only `loopComplete` event will be listened on the `AnimatiomItem` under the hood.
-One important note that all events are listened outside of the Angular zone:
+In the above example, the `ng-lottie` will only listen to the `loopComplete` event on the `AnimationItem` under the hood.
+One important note that all events are handled outside of the Angular zone:

 ```ts
 ngZone.runOutsideAngular(() => {